-What impact could the results of your study have on clinical practice?
+What impact could the results of your study have on clinical practice or daily life?

 International grant's winning projects